Struck By Cultural Loneliness In My Invented Country

 At the end of the day, “Wherever you go, there you are.”
 Truer words have perhaps never been spoken.

-If you’re a global citizen struggling with cultural loneliness, it is essential to learn ways to adjust to your new reality no matter where you are in the world.
+If you’re a global citizen struggling to connect with others or you’re living abroad and dealing with expat loneliness, it is essential to learn ways to adjust to your new reality no matter where you are in the world.

 Here are some tips that have helped me to feel less lonely: